-If you have any specific questions regarding Patrick, his treatment plan or how a foster-to-adopt home works, feel free to contact Pat Amore email@example.com or call my cell 330-760-1294.
-Please leave me a message if I cannot answer.
-If you think you can give Patrick the forever home he deserves, please fill out the adoption application and a volunteer application at the following links which are required for a foster to adopt situation: https://www.nbran.org/adopt/adoption-application and https://www.nbran.org/get-involved/volunteer-application.
-There is no obligation by filling out the forms; it just lets us know about your interest and your environment so we can better discuss your interest.
-If you think you can help us to foster only, only the volunteer application will be needed.
-While in foster care, NBRAN will cover the cost of any medical care.
-We have a team of volunteers for support and transportation can be arranged if you are out of our area.
-Please share his information if you know of anyone who is looking for an awesome companion who can meet the criteria he will need and is willing to work with him.
+If you have any specific questions regarding Patrick feel free to contact Pat Amore firstname.lastname@example.org or call 330-760-1294.
+If you would consider giving Patrick his forever home, please fill out the applications found at the following links: https://www.nbran.org/adopt/adoption-application and https://www.nbran.org/get-involved/volunteer-application.
+Patrick’s adoption fee is $325.00, which helps offset his vetting fees and allows NBRAN to help more of these wonderful pets.
+There is no obligation or commitment by filling out the forms; it just lets us know about your interest and your environment so we can better discuss this possibility.
+If you think you can help us to fostering Patrick only, only the volunteer application will be needed.
+NBRAN has a great group of volunteers for support and transportation can be arranged if you are out of our area.
+Please share his information if you know of anyone who is looking for an awesome companion and can provide the kind of environment Patrick needs.
 He is an awesome and VERY deserving dog!

 Your message has been sent to NBRAN Ontario.